-Fitch Ratings ("Fitch"), Moody's Investors Service, Inc. ("Moody's") and S&P Global Ratings ("S&P") have assigned their municipal bond ratings of "AA," "Aa1" and "AA," respectively to the Bonds,
+The Issuer has made application to Fitch Ratings ("Fitch"), Moody's Investors Service, Inc. ("Moody's:"), and S&P Global Ratings ("S&P") for contract ratings on the Bonds.

 An explanation of the significance of such ratings may be obtained from Fitch, Moody's and S&P. The respective rating of the Bonds by Fitch, Moody's and S&P reflects only the view of each company at the time the rating is given, and the City makes no representation as to the appropriateness of each rating.
 There is no assurance that the rating will continue for any given period of time, or that either rating will not be revised downward or withdrawn entirely by either Fitch or S&P, if, in the respective judgment of Fitch, Moody's or S&P, circumstances so warrant.
 Any such downward revision or withdrawal of either rating may have an adverse effect on the market price of the Bonds.